jduss4/chad_code_camp/1_grain_cart/5_its_good_code_brent.md

+# It's Good Code, Brent

-# Code organization and documentation
+- Code organization
+- Documentation

 This thing is starting to get a little long!
 Identify a chunk or two that you think could be pulled out into a function.